Supported Providers #

-Continuous Deployment to the following providers are currently supported out of the box:
+Continuous Deployment to the following providers is supported:

 - Cloud 66